YR234/Walk-run-nordic/README.md

 My full report can be found here: [Report](https://colab.research.google.com/drive/1PqlzmYjh5yLe6AExqtwQBd1vPus9SbJP?usp=sharing).
 The report includs: installation, imports, eda, preprocess, model training and results evaluation.

 ## Important note
 Along the report there are some insights I wrote.
-All the consideration I took (like data cleaning, etc.) was chosen due to time consideration, however many more could be done.
+All the consideration I took (like data cleaning, etc.) was chosen due to time consideration, however many more could be done. </br>
+Final note: my code works a little bit slow, i'm sure that there are faster ways, but i chose the more easy one so my programming will be quick.

 ## Help
 For help, feel free to contact me at: yardenrotem2@gmail.com